-- Similar to other bonds, these bonds also get the ratings on the basis of their reliability.
+- Similar to other bonds, these bonds also get ratings on the basis of their reliability.

 Why Sushi Bonds Are Issued?

 The primary objective of issuing these bonds is to allow Japanese borrowers to raise money from investors outside of the jurisdictions of Japan.
-Moreover, for investors, lending to Japanese companies in their own currency is a more attractive and convenient option.
+Moreover, lending to Japanese companies in their own currency is a more attractive and convenient option for investors.

 Reasons to issue bonds overseas could be many, such as: